discordjs/guide/guide/sharding/README.md

 </branch>

 Let's say your bot is in a total of 3,600 guilds.
-Using the recommended shard count you might end up at 4 shards, each containing approximately 900 guilds.
+Using the recommended shard count, you might end up at 4 shards, each containing approximately 900 guilds.
 If a guild is on a certain shard (shard #2, for example) and it receives this command, the guild count will be close to 900, which is obviously not the "correct" number of guilds for your bot.
 "How can I fix this?", you ask?
 Well, that's why we're here, isn't it?

 ## FetchClientValues